Luma-exe/Luma-exe/README.md

 ---

-## 🔨 Luma's Development
+## 🔨 **Glitch Studios**

-Most of my development work is housed within **[Luma's Development](https://github.com/Luma-s-Development)**, my GitHub organization dedicated to **FiveM projects** and other creations.
-While a lot of my repositories are private, this is where I actively contribute and manage my work.
+All of our development work is housed within **[Glitch Studios](https://github.com/Gl1tch-Studios)**, our GitHub organization dedicated to **FiveM resources** and other cutting-edge projects.

-💡 **What you'll find in Luma's Development:**
+💡 **What you'll find at Glitch Studios:**
-- FiveM scripts & frameworks
+- High-quality FiveM scripts & resources
-- Custom systems & optimizations
+- Custom systems, tools, and optimizations
-- Community-driven development
+- Collaborative community-driven development
-- Exclusive projects & collaborations
+- Exclusive releases & projects

 ---